Make Your Amherst.edu Webpages Accessible to the Visually Impaired

 Browser Text Enlargement

-Some people with low vision use screen magnification software, but most people (including those with moderately low vision) rely on their Web browser's text enlargement features.
+Some people with visual impairments use screen magnification software, but most people rely on their browser’s zoom features or their font size preferences.

-- Don’t use graphics where plain text will do just fine.
-Text can be enlarged by any browser and remain readable, while graphics may become jagged or blurry when enlarged.
+- Please don’t use graphics for text when plain text will do just fine.
+Text can be enlarged and remain readable, while graphics may become jagged or blurry.

-- Don’t make your text unnecessarily small for aesthetic reasons.
-Keep in mind that while Amherst’s default fonts may seem large to some, font size varies tremendously across computers and devices.
-People with moderately low vision may not know how to enlarge text—they might just skip your tiny text.
+- Refrain from making your text smaller because you think it looks nicer that way.
+Keep in mind that while Amherst’s default fonts may seem large to some, font size varies across computers and devices.
+Your audience might not know how to enlarge text, or might not bother—they might just skip your tiny text.

 Color and Contrast

-- If you’re making graphics for your site, such as buttons with text on them, make sure the text stands out from the background color, and check it on a few different monitors.
+- If you’re making a graphic, make sure the text stands out from the background color, and check it on a few different screens, including mobiles.

 - Don’t rely on color alone to convey information.
 For instance, if the only difference between two buttons is that one is green and the other is red, a colorblind person won’t know the difference between them.